top of page

 The only stability I had was in my high school journalism classroom.

-I graduated number ten in my class.
-I was ready for college.
+I graduated in the top ten of my class and was ready for college.
 I applied to multiple universities: Texas Tech University, University of Texas at Austin, and University of Houston, but I decided to stay in town and go to San Antonio College.
-I was accepted into their honors program and would be able to save money.
+I was accepted into their Honors Program and would be able to save money.
 It all seemed perfect.

 I was a full-time student working five nights a week.
 One night, I came home from work to a mother with an agenda.
 At this point, we had been like two ships passing in the night under the same roof.
-For a reason I don’t even remember, we began to argue.
+For some reason I don’t even remember, we began arguing.

 “No hagas nada.
 Sal de mi casa,” she said, which translates to, “you don't do anything.
 Get out of my house.”
 I’m a smart kid.
 I don’t get in trouble.
 I didn’t drink, didn’t do drugs, never broke the law.
 I was in college and working five days a week!
 The same person whom I stood up for and took a fist to my face just kicked me out of the house.